Jeremy Hunt: Chancellor of the Exchequer (2022–2024)

-Following Truss' resignation, Hunt declined to stand in the party leadership election to replace her.
-Following Rishi Sunak's appointment as Prime Minister, Hunt was reappointed as Chancellor.
+Following Truss's resignation, Hunt declined to stand in the party leadership election to replace her.
+Following Rishi Sunak's appointment as Prime Minister, it was confirmed that Hunt would continue as Chancellor.

 His autumn statement took place on 17 November 2022 and retracted the majority of planned reforms from Kwarteng's mini-budget.

 His 2023 spring budget, delivered on 15 March 2023, was the first full budget statement to be presented by Hunt since his appointment as chancellor.
-Announcements included, a fuel duty freeze, an extension of the "Energy Price Guarantee" for 3 more months, investments in low-carbon energy projects and 30 hours of free childcare for working people in England.
+Announcements included a fuel duty freeze, an extension of the "Energy Price Guarantee" for three more months, investments in low-carbon energy projects and 30 hours of free childcare for working people in England.